psu-capstone-alfa/alfa-cam/README.markdown

 Be sure to read any update notes and documentation, as there may be additional configuration required in new versions.

-    # To avoid data corru[tion during update,
+    # To avoid data corru[tion during update:

     # !!!
 Disable the application before continuing !!!
     # !!!
 Make sure you have a database backup before continuing !!!

     # Update the git repository to the desired new version
+    # For example: git checkout v2.0

+    # Update database with any changes needed for the new version
     RAILS_ENV=production bundle exec rake db:migrate
-    # This updates the database with any changes from the new version

     # Perform any other updates as specified by update notes

     # Update complete, enable the application again